maxkurze1/mett-eagle/mett-eagle/doc/mett-eagle.md

 # Mett Eagle

-Mett Eagle is a server that provides serverless function execution.
+Mett Eagle is an L4 server that provides serverless function execution.
+Clients can upload serverless functions and invoke them.